 WEEE (Waste Electrical & Electronic Equipment)

 WEEE is WASTE ELECTRICAL & ELECTRONIC EQUIPMENT and is basically anything electrical or battery operated that is not working safely or as designed.
 WEEE has the potential to cause damage to the environment if it is not disposed of in a responsible way.
 WEEE must not be placed in household bins due to the hazardous nature of such items.
-WEEE is also a valuable resource which may be recycled, repaired or reused.
+WEEE is also a valuable resource which may be recycled free of charge, repaired or reused.

 Before disposing of WEEE consider repairing it.
 Check www.repairmystuff.ie.